olivmonnier/jquery-component/README.md

   }
 });
 ```
-After that you can use your component with some datas using the render method:
+After you can use your component with some data by using the render method:
 ```javascript
 $('body').append(titleComponent.render({
   title: 'Hello World'
 }));
 ```
 ### Children
-If you want include another component or element in your component.
+If you want to include another component or element in your component.
 You can use `data-children` attribute in the parent container:
 ```html
 <script type="text/template" id="parent-template">
   <div>